rulewis/journey-optimizer.en/help/using/offers/offer-activities/create-offer-activities.md

     ![](../../assets/activity_reorder-collections.png)

 1. You can also evaluate several criteria at the same time.
-To do so, drap and drop the collection on top of another.
+To do so, drag and drop the collection on top of another.

     ![](../../assets/activity_move-collection.png)